Infinite-FDU/OptiPrompt/README.md

 ## Prompt Engineering Overview

-Welcome to the Infinit FDU Chatbot, your intelligent assistant for prompt engineering.
+Welcome to the OptiPrompt, your intelligent assistant for prompt engineering.
 As a prompt engineer, your role is to craft and refine prompts to elicit precise and meaningful responses from language models.
 This chatbot offers a range of optimization options to assist you in your task.

 ### 1. Default Optimization